MaximeDesrousseaux/html-email-technical-test/README.md

 ## Bonnus

-You can add responsive comportment to this old fashioned email.
+- You can add responsive comportment to this old fashioned email.
+- You can add a npm package to minify this message producing a `email-dark-mode.min.html` file.